syyynth/hyperskill/README.md

 The number of projects and their difficulty may change over time.
 This list is just a todo list.
 It's fetched and some projects may not be available to everyone (or just unavailable 😂).
-Don't cheat and don't copy solutions; it's useless, harmful and stupid. 🤦🏼‍♂️ The provided code doesn't follow any strict style guidelines and the style of the project solely depends on the mood of the author. 🙈
+Don't cheat and don't copy solutions; it's useless, harmful and stupid. 🤦🏼‍♂️ The provided code doesn't follow any strict style guidelines and the style of the project solely depends on the mood of the author.
+With 99% chance it's a script rather then OOP. 🙈
 The solution contains code for the last stage and the test file (all coding problems are omitted).

 ---